So many people have asked me why I decided to write a play about

 My first timed reading clocked in at one hour 50 minutes!

 I have some trimming to do!
 I’m working on that now.

-The other aspect I’m adding is an original soundtrack, including songs my Dad wrote long ago.
-They’ll be tweaked from his original renditions, but I’m so thrilled to be able to include him as part of this project.
+The other aspect I’m adding is an original soundtrack, including songs inspired by some words my Dad wrote long ago.
+I’m so thrilled to be able to include him as part of this project.

 Mr. Davenport has been very supportive of my show and very inspirational, too.
 Just a few minutes on the phone with him and my work skyrockets forward.

 What was once just a seed of a thought said by chance, has grown to a beautiful show with a number of supporting projects.
 (More to come).
 I learned so much caring for my Mom, and I know there are millions of others worldwide who are or have been in similar situations.

 This play is a tribute to my Mom, but also addresses so many of the concerns, the cares, that weigh on caregivers every day.
 One of my goals of the show is to help caregivers recognize that it’s ok to laugh, even though the situation is tough.
 Sharing those cares with others is very restorative.